gjbex/Training-sessions/docs/README.md

   * Code optimization
   * Defensive programming and debugging
   * Best practices in scientific programming
+  * Version control with git

 ## C programming

+C is still a very popular programming language, also in the context of scientific programming and HPC.

 ### Scientific C (12 hours)